BCODMO/workshop_bios_oceanographic_data_reuse/_episodes/05b-intro-data-reuse-access-provenance.md

 ### Why is data analysis in spreadsheets challenging?

 - Data analysis in spreadsheets usually requires a lot of manual work.
 If you want to change a parameter or run an analysis with a new dataset, you usually have to redo everything by hand.
-(We do know that you can create macros, but see the next point.)

 - It is also difficult to track or reproduce statistical or plotting analyses done in spreadsheet programs when you want to go back to your work or someone asks for details of your analysis.
-It can be very difficult, if not impossible, to replicate your steps (much less retrace anyone else's), particularly if your stats or figures require you to do more complex calculation.
+It can be very difficult, if not impossible, to replicate your steps, particularly if your stats or figures require you to do more complex calculation.

 - Generating tables for publications in a spreadsheet is not optimal - often, when formatting a data table for publication, we’re reporting key summary statistics in a way that is not really meant to